adwaraka/datapipeline/README.md

     docker run --rm --volume ./data:/code/data datapipeline

 ```
 You should see two json files in the /data folder.

-The final json is the results.json file.
+- results.json is what you should be looking at.
+The entire file is valid json as verified by jsonlint.

+- normalized.json file is fetched data that is normalized.
+Each newline is a valid json but NOT the whole file.

 Format of the normalized data
 ```